cloudify-cosmo/getcloudify.org/guide/3.1/plugin-openstack.md

 * Unlike when creating a new resource, the resource prefix (see the [Misc section](#misc)) will not get appended to the `resource_id` value when attempting to use an existing resource.
 Make sure the name or ID supplied are the exact resource's values as they are on Openstack.

-* As mentioned in the (Relationships section)[#relationships], some relationships take effect in non-relationship operations.
+* As mentioned in the [Relationships section](#relationships), some relationships take effect in non-relationship operations.
 When `use_external_resource` is set to `true`, the existence of such connections is validated as well.

 * Using an existing resource only makes sense for single-instance nodes.